Deploy Session Recording resources to a cloud subscription (preview)

 Create two SQL databases in Azure

-11. Create a load balancer to distribute workload among the VMs (Session Recording servers).
-Enter the IP addresses or ranges of your VDAs in the Restrict access of the load balancer to only the following addresses field.
+12. Create a load balancer to distribute workload among the Session Recording servers.
+Enter the IP addresses or ranges of your VDAs and separate them by a comma (,) in the Restrict access of the load balancer to only the following addresses field.
 For pricing information, see Load Balancer pricing.

 Creating a load balancer